Authenticity and trust are important words in business.

 - It can give you a unique positioning – USP can be a valuable asset

 How to showcase your authenticity on social media: 3 actionable tips

 Note that my heading says ‘showcase‘ your authenticity, not ‘pretend‘ that you are authentic.

 You cannot showcase something that you do not have.

-First you need to become authentic as a brand and then start showcasing it.
+If you are not sure of your authenticity, first you need to build your authenticity as a brand from within and then start showcasing it.

 The great sculptor Michelangelo said, “Every block of stone has a statue inside it and it is the task of the sculptor to discover it“.
 He discovered each of his statues by chiselling away the unwanted pieces and allowing the statue to emerge from within the stone.

 Building authenticity in business is something similar to sculpting.
 You have to keep removing the ‘unauthentic’ parts of your organisation one by one, until you reach a stage when your ‘authenticity’ starts emerging.